jr00ck/hide-wp-toolbar/readme.txt

 1. The WordPress Toolber hidden with only the hide/show button visible.

 == Changelog ==

+= 2.1 =
+* Modified placement of hide/show button for better compatibility with WordPress 3.8+

 = 2.0 =
 * Added functionality to remember shown/hidden position of toolbar between page loads